thecountofzero/tracker/README.md

 Tracker enables two-way binding between a form field and an attribute of a can.Observe

-If you change the can.Observe and the form field updates to match the new value.
+If you change the can.Observe, the form field updates to match the new value.
 While this can already be accomplished using live binding, the following cannot.
 Update the form field and the can.Observe attribute linked to the form field is updated.

+This used to be possible with the Tie plugin, but I think Tie has been untied (deprecated).

-Currently Tracker works on textboxes, passwords, checkboxes, radio buttons, textareas and selects.
+Currently Tracker works on textboxes, passwords, checkboxes, radio buttons, textareas, selects and multi-selects.

 #####Basic Usage: